v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 println(counter) // "100"
 ```

-## For loop with the traditional C style
+3. `for` with the traditional C style

 ```go
 mut factorial := 1